-To track how users interact with ChatGPT, we implemented a custom ChatGPT using the OpenAI API (model GPT-3.5-turbo), as shown in Fig~\ref{fig:gpt_page}.
-As mentioned above, we chose to simulate browser tabs to give participants the impression that ChatGPT is available to them without them being encouraged to use it.
-The participants were allowed to ask any questions to ChatGPT, and we decided not to pre-prompt the system (e.g., assigning it the role of a writing assistant) to make its behavior closely resemble that of ChatGPT.
-We recorded their queries and timestamps to analyze how and when ChatGPT was prompted for assistance during the writing process.
-All recorded data was stored locally on the user's machine and sent to our server upon submission of their essay.
+To track how users interact with ChatGPT, we implemented a custom version of ChatGPT using the OpenAI API, as shown in \autoref{fig:gpt_page}.
+We chose to simulate browser tabs to give participants the impression that ChatGPT was available to them in a separate window, requiring them to switch tabs if they wanted to use it.
+This design choice mirrors practical usage, as opposed to displaying ChatGPT side by side with the writing platform, which could artificially encourage their use.
+Participants were allowed to ask any questions to ChatGPT, and we did not pre-prompt the system (e.g., assigning it the role of a writing assistant) so that its behavior would closely resemble the standard ChatGPT experience.
+We also allow for copy/paste events between each window, allowing participants to bring information between both tabs.
+We recorded all queries and their timestamps to analyze how and when ChatGPT was prompted for assistance during the writing process.